xtdb/xtdb-tutorial/3-datalog-queries.nextjournal.md

 > *2115-06-20T10:54:27*
 >
 > ### Additional information:
 > *We have some new starters in the sales team.
-They need to be trained on how to query xtdb using Datalog to quickly find the information they need on a product.
-Traders must have access to up-to-date information when talking to their clients.
-We would also like you to create a function that can be used for the things we have to look up a lot.
-I will include example data so they can learn using relevant commodities.*
+> They need to be trained on how to query xtdb using Datalog to quickly find the information they need on a product.
+> Traders must have access to up-to-date information when talking to their clients.
+> We would also like you to create a function that can be used for the things we have to look up a lot.
+> I will include example data so they can learn using relevant commodities.*

-On your way over to the IPBS office you input the data in the attachment using the easy ingest function you created on Pluto.
+On your way over to the IPBS office, you input the data in the attachment using the easy ingest function you created on Pluto.

 ```clojure
 (defn easy-ingest